-In terms of infrastructure, the 2011 Draft Transport Strategy reinforced and reiterated the need for many of the proposals from the preceding transport strategy 'A Platform for Change', in addition to some further measures.
+The 2011 Draft Transport Strategy reinforced and reiterated the need for many of the proposals from the preceding transport strategy 'A Platform for Change', in addition to some further measures.
 It set out a suite of transport interventions and supporting policies, aimed at reducing the car mode share to 45% for trips to work in the horizon year (2030).
-In order to do this, it contained, inter alia, the following transport schemes: